rali-udem/reverb/README.md

 Please contact [Philippe Langlais](http://www.iro.umontreal.ca/~felipe/) for the adaptation to French.

+The licenses for this package specifically forbid commercial use.

 # Citing ReVerb
 If you use ReVerb in your academic work, please cite ReVerb with the following